wigging/jbab-pyrolysis-paper/README.md

 ## To-do list for paper

 - [x] equations and references for gas mixtures
+- [ ] equations and references for Umf
 - [ ] table and references for pyrolysis kinetic parameters
 - [ ] table of parameters used for models
 - [ ] table of simulation cases